ElektraInitiative/libelektra/doc/todo/ROADMAP.md

 	https://github.com/fish-shell/fish-shell/commit/c70e92e98d34e14b1e1310a10677b7c0f6e2b54c
 	(even strerrno_r seems to deadlock from time to time because of translations?)

 C representation (ksNew(..keyNew(...))) is the *most* common representation, still no plugin exists for it

-system/env should be array
-kdb tool should work with arrays (add_entry, remove_entry)

-kdb edit
-	+markdown converter also for console tools?

 roresolver: check if something is modified
 	for version, constants, uname
+	and/or remove value comparision in those plugins

 ## meta data ##